-This Pumpkin Spice blend is very forgiving in that if you absolutely loathe one of the spices, you can substitute it.
-With the only exception being the cinnamon, which is the foundation spice, all the others are optional.
-I do suggest using the ginger, nutmeg and cloves though; because, really, if you’re a legit PS lover, you like them anyway.
-The bulk of flavor will come from the ground cinnamon, so choose a quality one.
+Pumpkin Pie Spice blend is just a combination of warm, earthy spices like: cinnamon, nutmeg, and cloves.
+It’s very forgiving in that if you absolutely loathe one of the spices, you can substitute it.
+The only exception to that forgiveness is the cinnamon, and, that, because it’s the foundation spice; but, besides the cinnamon all of the others are optional.
+I do suggest using the ginger, nutmeg and cloves though, because, really, if you’re a legit PS lover, you should like them anyway.
+Because the bulk of flavor will come from the ground cinnamon, choose a quality one.

-Cinnamon, as evident, comes from the bark of a tree.
+In case you weren’t aware, cinnamon comes from the bark of a tree.
 Once the wet bark has been loosened, it is planed into long rolls, or quills.
-Those quills are what we bring home from the local supermarket.
+Those quills are what we bring home from the local supermarket in bottles labeled: cinnamon sticks.
 Chinese or Ceylon cinnamons are the most common and easily used because they’re softer.
-The former is more readily accessible.
+The Ceylon variety is more accessible for those of us in the States.
 If you have a gourmet market nearby, by all means, experiment with different varieties.
-Pour your beautiful cinnamon in a medium mixing bowl.
+Begin to build your spice blend by adding the cinnamon to a medium-size mixing bowl.

 Follow that with your ground nutmeg.
 Now, nutmeg is a special spice because it actually is a twofer.
 Mace, the aril that surrounds the nutmeg seed is the milder of the two.
 The stronger, pungent nutmeg seed is what we’re using here, though.
 You can either buy yours pre-ground, or use a microplane to grate your nutmeg seed fresh.
 Pour that into your bowl with the cinnamon.